yarpiin/official_devices/README.md

 2.1 - Maintainers MUST import their trees to https://github.com/Evolution-X-Devices

-2.2 - Maintainers MUST test every update before uploading/Pushing OTA.
+2.2 - Maintainers MUST test EVERY update before uploading/Pushing OTA.

 2.3 - Maintainers MUST keep the authorship of Git commits, even if it's their device tree, kernel or vendor source.
 Lots of git commit --amend and force-push are acceptable.

 2.4 - Relationship fights can be done via pm through Telegram or XDA.

 2.5 - Maintainers will need to add/execute 'export CUSTOM_BUILD_TYPE=OFFICIAL' in/against their build environment in order to compile as OFFICIAL with OTA Updater.

+2.6 - ROM source must not be modified in any way when releasing builds as OFFICIAL.
+If caught doing so, maintainership will be revoked without warning.

 ### 3. JSON Parameters